 Due to limitation in OVITO's data model, which can only store per-particle Voronoi index vectors of uniform length, the vectors are truncated at a certain maximum face order, which is given by the maximum edge count parameter.
 Faces with more edges will be ignored and don't show up in the truncated index vector.
 OVITO warns if it encounters any such higher order faces and will recommend to increase the vector length to avoid truncation.

-If you are interested in the indices computed by the modifier for a particular particle, you can use OVITO's Particle Inspection utility to select the particle in the viewports.
+If you are interested in the indices computed by the modifier for a particular particle, you can open OVITO's Data Inspector.
 It lists all properties of the particle, including the computed Voronoi indices.
 If you would like to perform a statistical analysis of the Voronoi polyhedra, e.g. to determine the Voronoi index vector that occurs most frequently in your system, then you can use OVITO's Python scripting interface to access the computed per-particle indices.
 You can find an example script in the OVITO scripting manual.

 Note: Currently, OVITO doesn't provide an option to visualize the Voronoi cells.
 If this is something you would like to do for illustrative purposes, you have to use other tools.

 Voronoi polyhedra are known to be unstable with regard to small perturbations of the particle positions in many cases.
 To address this issue, at least partially, the modifier provides threshold parameters for the area of Voronoi faces and the length of face edges to filter out very small, almost degenerate faces and edges.

 The algorithm calculates the Voronoi tessellation of the finite volume enclosed by the simulation cell (not infinite space!).
 Thus, Voronoi cells get truncated at the simulation box boundaries (unless periodic boundary conditions are active).
 Accordingly, no computation will be performed for particles located outside the finite simulation box (but they still affect the Voronoi cells of particles inside the box).